The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Miguel pulled out the chair and sat down.

 “But she tells me you wrote the appeal yourself.
-That you did not stop with mine.”
+That you didn’t stop with mine.”

 “I am trying.”